Coronavirus: the lockdown laws

-Israel held Parliamentary elections on 23 March 2021.
-No single party gained a majority and incumbent Prime Minister Benjamin Netanyahu was tasked with forming a coalition government.
+Israel held parliamentary elections on 23 March 2021.
+No single party gained a majority and, after two months of talks, a new coalition government has formed.

 Israel’s election, to elect members of the Knesset, was the fourth election in two years and came less than a year since the swearing-in of the “unity government” in May 2020.